divarvel/blog/posts/2013-03-16-install-postgresql-with-systemd-on-exherbo.md

 A few weekends, I had to play with postgreSQL on my Exherbo.
 The package was installed, but Pg needs some post-install init to run correctly.
-Since it's not handled by the exheres, you've got to a few things by yourself.
+Since it's not handled by the exheres, you've got a few things to do by yourself.

 This is really important as it allows you to configure everything before actually starting the init process.